LangStream/langstream/README.md

 ## Run LangStream on Kubernetes
 LangStream is production-ready, and it's highly suggested deploying it on a Kubernetes cluster.
-Minikube, AWS EKS, Azure AKS, Google GKE are all supported and tested.
+The following Kubernetes distributions are supported:
+* Amazon EKS
+* Azure AKS
+* Google GKE
+* Minikube

 To run a LangStream cluster, you need to the following *external* components:
 - Apache Kafka or Apache Pulsar cluster